simonpasquier/grafana2-gnocchi-datasource-plugin/README.md

 In proxymode, we need to set a token and the Gnocchi url on the datasource

-In directmode (Not work yet), we can use login/password and the Keystone url.
+In directmode, we can use login/password and the Keystone url.
-Note that CORS must be enabled on Keystone and Gnocchi servers.
+Note that CORS MUST be enabled on Keystone and Gnocchi servers.

 License